drahnr/cargo-spellcheck/README.md

 The `--locked` flag is the preferred way of installing to get the tested set of dependencies.

+## Completions

+`cargo spellcheck completions` for autodetection of your current shell via `$SHELL`,

+ or

+`cargo spellcheck completions --shell zsh`

+to explicitly specify your shell type.

+Commonly it's use like this from your shell's `.rc*` file:

+`source <(cargo spellcheck completion)`

+Note: There is a [relevant clap issue (#3508)](https://github.com/clap-rs/clap/issues/3508) that makes this fail in some cases.

 ## 🎈 Contribute!

 Contributions are very welcome!